There’s a rumor that investors don’t

 the information you provide, the people on your team, the realistic promise in your projections,

-and your personal gravitas — YOU / your knowledgeable presence when pitching.
+plus your personal gravitas — YOU / your knowledgeable presence when pitching.

 Learn more when you grab your FREE COPY of